-Lesson Title: Simple Past - Irregular Verbs Theme: Grammar Lesson Number: L1-L020 Class/Level: SSS 1 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Identify irregular verbs in the simple past in sentences.
-Use irregular verbs in the simple past correctly in speech and in writing.
-Use irregular verbs in the simple past to ask and answer questions.
-Use irregular verbs in the simple past in the negative, avoiding double negatives.
-Preparation Write the sentence (see end of lesson
+Lesson Title: Simple Past - Irregular Verbs Theme: Grammar Lesson Number: L1-L020 Class/Level: SSS 1 Time: 40 minutes

+Learning Outcomes Preparation

+By the end of the lesson, pupils Write the sentences on the board

+will be able to: (see end of lesson).

+1. Identify irregular verbs in the simple ,

+past in sentences.

+2. Use irregular verbs in the simple past

+correctly in speech and in writing.

+3. Use irregular verbs in the simple past

+to ask and answer questions.

+4. Use irregular verbs in the simple past

+in the negative, avoiding double

+negatives.